-Up until the time of this news, I tracked efforts by nonprofits and other agencies to keep parks open through donations, volunteerism and other arrangements.
-You will find a list of those parks that gained signed agreements in the table below.
+Since the beginning of the parks crisis, I have tracked efforts by nonprofits and other agencies to keep parks open through donations, volunteerism and other arrangements.
+You will find a list of those parks in the table below.

 |#||Park with Partnership||Signed Agreement||Image|